 3. Knowledge translation to disseminate exercise for older adults

-All three of these pillars have an underlying theme of using sex and gender as determinants of health behaviors and outcomes and evidence synthesis to define best practice in exercise physiology and physiotherapy.
+Sex and gender are cross-cutting themes in my research and have been a considerable focus of my training Sex and gender are important factors in bone health, exercise behaviours and prognosis for osteoporosis outcomes..

 I have a positive career trajectory to date having published 24 papers and 19 presentations throughout my academic training, acquiring a competitive CIHR doctoral award to support my training, and completing a variety of knowledge mobilization initiatives.
 With respect to my research themes, I have conducted a variety of research studies that will form the foundation for my ongoing research program.